Skip to main content

 The Role of Incentives a Delicate Balance

 Perhaps the most tangible aspect of these protections relates to the use of incentives.
 Both the ADA and GINA recognize that incentives, whether presented as rewards for participation or penalties for non-participation, can become coercive.
-A can be so substantial that it transforms a supposedly voluntary program into a de facto mandatory one.
+A financial incentive can be so substantial that it transforms a supposedly voluntary program into a de facto mandatory one.

-If the penalty for not participating means a significant increase in your premiums, the choice is no longer truly free.
+If the penalty for not participating means a significant increase in your health insurance premiums, the choice is no longer truly free.
 An employee facing a steep financial penalty may feel they have no option but to disclose their personal health information.

 Because of this, the value of permissible incentives has been a subject of intense legal and regulatory focus.
 While the specific percentages have been debated and have even shifted over time, the underlying principle remains constant, the incentive cannot be so large that it effectively punishes employees for choosing to keep their medical information private.